-The Company's capital is represented by the issued share capital, share premium account, capital redemption reserve, buy back reserve, special capital reserve, capital reserve - investments sold, capital reserve - investments held and revenue reserve.
+The Company's capital is represented by the issued share capital, share premium account, capital redemption reserve, buy back reserve, special capital reserve, capital reserve - investments held and revenue reserve.
 Details of the movement through each reserve are shown in the Statement of Changes in Equity.
 The Company is not subject to any externally imposed capital requirements.

-The capital of the Company is managed in accordance with its investment policy, in pursuit of its investment objective, both of which are detailed in the Purpose, Strategy and Business Model and Policy Summary and the Report of the Directors.
+The capital of the Company is managed in accordance with its investment policy, in pursuit of its investment objective, both of which are detailed in the Purpose, Strategy and Business Model and Principal Policies and the Report of the Directors.
 In order to maintain an optimal capital structure through varying market conditions the Company has the ability to: